lindseyspratt/proscript/README.md

 As with the original project by Lilley, it still needs a lot of tidying and organization.

 ## Organization
-### The WAM implementation
+### The engine implementation: WAM and builtins
+#### src/engine/
-This is implemented primarily in wam.js.
-Extra stuff is also present in:
+The Warren Abstract Engine (WAM) is implemented primarily in wam.js.

+Builtins and support functions are also present in:
    * fli.js: SWI-Prolog-like foreign langauge interface.
 Allows escaping to Javascript from Prolog, so you can call low(er) level functions.
 Huge chunks of this (like PL_cut_query!) are not implemented
    * foreign.js: This implements a lot of core WAM building blocks directly in javascript.
 For example, you will find implemntations for univ, writeln and halt here.
    * memory_files.js: stream IO with memory files.